How to Get More Reviews (15 Easy Ways That Work in 2026)

 You can incentivize your post-purchase feedback surveys by offering a discount to customers once the survey’s submitted.

-WooCommerce even has an extension to help you automize this called Review for Discount.
+WooCommerce even has an extension to help you automate this called Review for Discount.

 It lets you auto-create coupons for people who review your products, which they can redeem at checkout.
 Plus, you can generate and email coupon codes automatically when a review is left.